idos2002/skyline-crs/docs/services/login/log-in.md

-# Login Service
+# Log In

-The **login service** is responsible for authenticating the client to access protected resources in the system, such as booking information.
-The service has a single endpoint `/login`, where the authentication credentials are sent to for authentication.
+Log in to Skyline CRS using the booking credentials to access protected endpoints.

 ## Authentication Process